Understanding the psychological effects of spinal cord injury can help you take action to improve your motivation for recovery.

 4. Post-Traumatic Stress Disorder

-In general, post-traumatic stress disorder (PTSD) develops several months following a traumatic spinal cord injury.
+For some individuals with SCI, post-traumatic stress disorder (PTSD) can develop several months following the traumatic injury.

 Symptoms of PTSD after spinal cord injury include: